 island practices are being taught to younger generations.
 Only a small number of visitors are allowed at a time and the focus of a trip is to help families farm and fish while learning the ancient traditions of the Ticonatas.

 It's typically a two-day trip that starts by visiting the floating islands, then the Capachica Peninsula and Llachon, where you can hike through an original pre-Inca path or kayak in the lake.
 Following a picnic lunch, you head to Ticonata eco-village where you overnight in thatched-roof homes.
 After helping families farm or fish, you help prepare dinner, followed by a bonfire and native dances.
 In the morning you'll head two hours to Amantani Island by rustic sailboats and then back to Puno by late afternoon.
 Most visits need to be arranged by Edgar Adventures.
-A group tour is easier to book, but a private tour is an option as is volunteering on the island for several days.
+A group tour is easier to book, but a private tour is an option (though expensive) as is volunteering on the island for several days.